Azure/reliable-web-app-pattern-dotnet/workshop/7 - Performance Efficiency/README.md

     }
     ```

 1. Now that we have the data, we want to put it into the cache.
-Add the following code immediately after the `concerts = await this.database.Concerts.AsNoTracking()` line:
+Look at the line after the `concerts = await this.database.Concerts.AsNoTracking()` line:

     ```csharp
     concertsJson = JsonSerializer.Serialize(concerts);